Posted by Martin Heller Potempa & Sheppard, PLLC on July 9, 2020

 Tennessee Code on Parental Restrictions, Unfit Parents

-Tennessee Code Title 36 Annotated 36-6-406 defines both temporary and permanent restrictions on parenting plans.
-Under the code, the following is used to determine if a parent is unfit to raise a child or maintain custody of a child:
+A knowledgeable family law lawyer knows that the Tennessee Code Title 36 Annotated 36-6-406 defines both temporary and permanent restrictions on parenting plans.
+Under the code, the following is used to determine if a parent is unfit to raise a child or maintain child custody in Tennessee:

 The parent has engaged in willful abandonment that continues for an extended period of time.